 Key Features to Look For in a Multi-Brand Social Media Management Platform

-Five capabilities now define an effective multi-brand platform:
+Six capabilities now define an effective multi-brand stack:

 Before choosing, evaluate which features match your actual publishing volume, brand tone, and reporting needs.
-Platforms like Velocity bring all five together in one conversational workspace.
+Platforms like Velocity bring the core content, publishing, analytics, and workflow capabilities together in one conversational workspace.

 The payoff is measurable: Sprout Social's research finds teams with a dedicated management tool are "almost twice as likely" to report they often have enough time to get their work done as teams without one (Sprout Social).